-All of the financial guarantee contracts are considered to be performing, have low risks of default and historically there were no instances where these financial guarantee contracts were called upon by the parties of which the financial guarantee contracts were issued to.
+All financial guarantee contracts are considered to be performing, have low risks of default and historically there were no instances where these financial quarantee contracts were called upon by the parties of which the financial guarantee contracts were issued to.
 Accordingly, no loss allowance was identified based on 24 months ECL.
-The Group is exposed to credit risk of financial guarantee contracts amounting to RM182,166,000 (2022: RM271,401,000).
+The Group is exposed to credit risk of financial guarantee contracts amounting to RM447,506,000 (2023: RM182,166,000).

-(v) Capital risk
+(iv) Capital risk